-- 1. Possession of a bachelor's degree from an accredited institution with an undergraduate grade point average of 3.0 on a 4.0 scale.
+- Possession of a bachelor degree from an accredited institution with an undergraduate grade point average of 3.0 on a 4.0 scale.
 (An average of less than 3.0 will be reviewed for conditional admission). - 2.
-Two completed recommendation forms from current employer or professional persons. - 3.
-Full-time employment or substantiated prior full-time work experience in the criminal justice field. - 4.
-Current resume. - 5.
+Two letters of recommendation from current employer or professional persons familiar with the applicant's work or college performance. - 3.
+Full-time employment, or substantiated prior full-time work experience, in the criminal justice field is recommended.
+In the absence of this, a bachelor degree specifically in the field of criminal justice, from an accredited institution, is required.

+- 4. Current resume. - 5.
 Admission interview with a member of the School of Business Admission Committee. - 6.
 Interview with the Criminal Justice Department Chairperson.

-The business administration program includes 19-20 semester hours of required courses, nine semester hours in criminal justice courses, and two semester hours in a capstone sequence, for a total of 30-31 semester hours:
+The leadership studies in criminal justice program, 30-31 s.h. beyond the prerequisite sequence, includes 19-20 semester hours of administration core courses, nine semester hours in criminal justice courses, and two semester hours in a capstone sequence.